-This will prove to be an exercise in mental leaps as much physical steps, as there is a considerable amount of ambiguity about where the fortifications would have lain.
+This will prove to be an exercise in mental leaps as much in physical steps, as there is a considerable amount of ambiguity about where the fortifications would have lain.
 With the earliest map dating from at least 50 years after its demolition, and maps of the time being rather less accurate than we expect today, the trap to avoid is seeing something that isn’t actually related to the fortification.

 Is a large open space really the remains of a fort, or just a coincidence.

-I have taken a number of maps, and overlain them to try and derive where coincidence fades into possible facts.
+I have taken a number of maps and overlain them to try and derive where coincidence fades into possible facts.

 1] Somers tracts, The present Surveigh of London and Englands State. page 557

 2] Journal of the House of Lords: volume 5: 1642-1643 (1802), pp. 641-642